Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type: Auxiliary results I

 {\sc Case $G_9$}.
 The degrees are $8,24$, and therefore, according to Remark~\ref{rem:1}.(1), we need only consider the case where $h_2=8$ and $m_2=2$, that is, $p=3m/2$.
 This is the same $p$ as for $G_6$.
-Again, the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} finds no solution.
-Hence, the left-hand side of \eqref{eq:1} is equal to $1$, as required.
+Again, {\tt CHEVIE} finds no solution.

-{\sc Case $G_{10}$}.
-The degrees are $12,24$, and therefore, according to Remark~\ref{rem:1}.(1), we need only consider the case where $h_2=12$ and $m_2=2$, that is, $p=3m/2$.
-This is the same $p$ as for $G_6$.
-Again, the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} finds no solution.
 Hence, the left-hand side of \eqref{eq:1} is equal to $1$, as required.